Hardvan/NPTEL-Introduction-to-Soft-Computing/Week1/1_notes.md

 #### Characteristics of Soft Computing

 - Not require any mathematical modeling
-- May not yeild the precise solution
+- May not yield the precise solution
 - Algorithms are adaptive
 - Use some biological inspired methodologies such as genetics, evolution, etc.